-Immunization status is reported for Hi, measles, IMD, mumps, rubella and tetanus for the years 2015 to 2022 and is determined through an assessment of immunization records entered in iPHIS.
+Immunization status is reported for Hi, measles, IMD, mumps, rubella and tetanus for the years 2015 to 2023 and is determined through an assessment of immunization records entered in iPHIS.
 In the absence of any immunization records, cases designated as unimmunized in the risk factor section of iPHIS are classified as unimmunized.
 When a case has no immunization records or information about whether or not they are unimmunized in the risk factor section in iPHIS, the case is classified as having an unknown immunization status.
 Immunizations are reported for cases who have received at least one dose of a vaccine related to the relevant disease prior to their illness onset.
 Not all immunizations recorded are considered valid; for example, vaccines administered prior to the minimum indicated age or vaccines that do not protect against the disease-causing serotype/serogroup would be excluded from the analysis.
-Comments on the validity/fit of immunizations are included in the immunization status section of the tool.